Past Editors and Committee Members:

 Katie is from San Francisco, California and has a Bachelors in Neuroscience from Brown University.
-She is currently studying for her Masters in Global Health at the University of Copenhagen, with an interest in reducing stigma in the access to basic healthcare needs.
+She completed her Masters in Global Health at the University of Copenhagen in 2020, with an interest in reducing stigma in the access to basic healthcare needs.
 She has previously worked in a low-income sexual health clinic, focusing on abortion care, as well as research within gynecologic oncology.
 In her spare time, Katie enjoys baking and cooking, hiking, and swimming in the summertime.

-Mary HarasymMary is from Canada, where she obtained her BA in Psychology.
+Mary is from Canada, where she obtained her BA in Psychology.
 She is currently the research and knowledge management assistant at the IFRC PS Centre.
 Within the MSc Global Health programme, she is broadly interested in psychosomatic health and the structural determinants of health.
 In her spare time she loves discovering new music, getting lost in Reddit threads, running, and watching stand-up comedy.

 Pippa was main editor of EOGH from September 2018 to December 2019, and continued as co-editor from January 2019 to January 2020.
 Her major achievements were formalising the blog’s organisational structure, implementing a handover procedure to improve sustainability, and securing an annual budget.
 She also oversaw an 8-fold increase in average monthly site views during her time on the editorial team, and took a lead role in co-organising the seminar “Decolonising Global Health” in October 2019.
 She graduated in March 2020, and is pursuing her interest in food and climate policy with a PhD in the UK.

 Thomas has a Bachelor in Public Health from University of Southern Denmark, where he also did an internship in the department for Research in Childhood Health.
 He has a big interest in Urban Health and is currently working at the Cities Changing Diabetes project at Novo Nordisk, focusing on research in urban obesity and diabetes.
 He completed his MSc in Spring 2018.

 Helen is Norwegian/American, but spent most her time in the US where she received her bachelors in Human Nutrition and Food Sciences.
 She also has her masters in global health from the University of Copenhagen which is when she was an editor for the Eye of Global Health Blog.
 She is now currently working for the National Food Institute at Denmark’s Technical University.

-Helen Jane MyrrHelen is from the UK and graduated from the University of Exeter in 2011 with a BSc in Biological and Medicinal Chemistry.
+Helen is from the UK and graduated from the University of Exeter in 2011 with a BSc in Biological and Medicinal Chemistry.
 She undertook a Master’s in Global Health at Copenhagen University from 2014 – 2016, during which time she was an Editor and content contributor of the KU Global Health blog.
 She now works for the Danish division of the academic publishing house, John Wiley & Sons, in their journal management Life Sciences division.